jsea2021/Task4-IBM-Watson-STT-TTS/README.md

 # Task4-IBM-Watson-STT-TTS
-This repository about:
+This repository is about: Using python in IBM Watson to convert speech to text and text to speech.
-Use python language in IBM Watson to convert speech to text & text to speech .
+Save the output text from (Speech to Text) as a text file.<br>
-Save the output text from(speech to text) as .txt file.
+Save the output speech (text to speech) as an mp3 file.<br>
-Save the output speech from (text to speech) as .mp3 file.
+Here is a list of the files to be delivered:<br>
-The following is a list of file:
+TextOutput.txt (Sub task2).<br>
-TextOutput.txt (Sub task2)
+TextToSpeech.mp3 (Sub task3).<br>
-TextToSpeech.mp3 (Sub task3)
+In addition to other files related to the task.